apache/beam/README.md

 - The `DirectRunner` runs the pipeline on your local machine.
 - The `DataflowPipelineRunner` submits the pipeline to the [Google Cloud Dataflow](http://cloud.google.com/dataflow/).
 - The `FlinkRunner` runs the pipeline on an Apache Flink cluster.
 The code has been donated from [dataArtisans/flink-dataflow](https://github.com/dataArtisans/flink-dataflow) and is now part of Beam.
-- The `SparkPipelineRunner` runs the pipeline on an Apache Spark cluster.
+- The `SparkRunner` runs the pipeline on an Apache Spark cluster.
 The code has been donated from [cloudera/spark-dataflow](https://github.com/cloudera/spark-dataflow) and is now part of Beam.

 Have ideas for new Runners?
 See the [Jira](https://issues.apache.org/jira/browse/BEAM/component/12328916/).